 Our practice acknowledges patients may request access to their medical records.
 We require you to put this request in writing, please see reception staff to access form.
 Our practice will respond within a reasonable time.
-You will receive a response will be within 14 days.
+You will receive a response within 14 days.
 There is a fee applicable, this fee will vary depending on the size of your health file.

 Our practice will take reasonable steps to correct your personal information where the information is not accurate or up-to-date.
 From time-to-time, we will ask you to verify your personal information held by our practice is correct and up-to-date.
 You may also request that we correct or update your information, and you should make such requests either in person or via email at firstname.lastname@example.org.